 You have to be under 0 level on the stereo out, and on all the mixer board

 channels when exporting the original .wav file.

 Unfortunately, many times the recording studio gives you the "train-wreck" file

-The reason we need headroom is because compressed/limited or over-level mixes already have music content removed from them, which greatly limits what we can do in mastering.
+The reason I need dynamic range and headroom in mixes is because compressed/limited or over-level mixes already have music content removed from them, which greatly limits what I can do in mastering.

-It's comparable to a woman who goes to a hair stylist with only 3 inches of hair.
-The stylist would be “very” limited with what she can do!
-12 inches, the sky's the limit!
+"Leaving no dynamic range is comparable to a woman who goes to a hair stylist with only 3 inches of hair.
+The stylist would be “very” limited with what she could do!
+10 inches and the sky's the limit!"